Website Exclusive by Josh Welton

 But it never quite does.
 The Made in Detroit Jeep Trackhawk maintains its outwardly calm cover at all times.
-This, even as its driver (yours truly) understands the charade, understands the depths of depravity the Jeep is capable of channeling.
-Dreams of rampaging up and down the eastern seaboard, utilizing each and every one of the supercharged Hemi’s 707 horsepowers, dance in my head while I instead play along with the side of the AWD SUV that identifies as a luxury vehicle with seating for 5.
+As its driver I understand the charade, yet understand the depths of depravity this Jeep is capable of channeling.
+Dreams of rampaging up and down the eastern seaboard, utilizing each and every one of the supercharged Hemi’s 707 horsepowers dance in my head, all while I play along with the side of the AWD SUV that identifies as a luxury vehicle with seating for 5.

 Every stop sign, every stoplight, every entrance ramp I was there acting like a FBI profiler poking and prodding Hannibal Lecter.
 Accelerate a bit more here, brake a smidge later there, in between maybe pass a car in a limited window.
 What was it capable of?
 What would it show me?
 How far was I willing to push it?
 I wanted to know what the Red Dragon knew, without getting killed, cooked, and served with a side of fava beans.
 Plus I had a full house: myself, my wife, and my brothers.
 On our pleasant trek east towards Plymouth Rock there wasn’t much time to fool around.
-We had a schedule to keep up with and the weather was iffy.
-For all intent and purpose the Trackhawk was a very comfortable cruiser, taking in the 5 occupants and our luggage, eating up interstates, no problem.
+We had a schedule to stick to and the weather was iffy.
+For all intent and purpose the Trackhawk was a very comfortable cruiser, taking in the 5 occupants and our luggage, and eating up interstates with no problems.

 Jeep’s Trackhawk has a buttoned down, professional air about itself; the Velvet red finish, framed by black trim sitting on black wheels, conjures up thoughts more Cabernet Sauvignon than REDRUM.
 It takes a discerning eye to spot the cues that ultimately tell the tale of the Jeep’s sinister side.
 It wears the same heat-extracting hood as it’s naturally aspirated 6.4L-powered little bro.
 Subtly there’s a “SUPERCHARGED” badge low on both front doors.
 The ginormous brakes and bright yellow 6 piston Brembo calipers would, admittedly, be kind of like if Patrick Bateman wore a bright white lapel pin that said “I ❤️ chainsaws,” but even so most outside of the car geek community wouldn’t know what they meant.
 Same with the front fascia that’s been tweaked for aero and air flow, the quad tipped exhaust, a stance that’s just a smidge lower than a law abiding stock Grand Cherokee, and a 20” wheel style exclusive to the Trackhawk.
 That might sound like a lot when put together, but it’s sort of like looking back at a serial killer with perfect hindsight: you saw all the warnings in real time but didn’t really know what they meant until after they’ve been caught, then it’s like, “Oh, right.
 There were signs.”